How To Lower High Blood Pressure

-Most diabetics experience high blood pressure, which has unpleasant symptoms including chronic exhaustion, blood clots, or an enlarged heart.
-All of these symptoms can be detrimental to your daily life
+Most diabetics experience high blood pressure, which has unpleasant symptoms, including chronic exhaustion, blood clots, or an enlarged heart.
+All of these symptoms can be detrimental to your daily life.

 Does having high blood pressure and diabetes go hand in hand?
-No, if you have diabetes, it doesn’t mean that you’ll experience blood pressure irregularities or experience high blood pressure at some point in your life.
-However, there’s a high chance you will.
+No, if you have diabetes, it doesn't mean you'll experience blood pressure irregularities or experience high blood pressure at some point in your life.
+However, there's a high chance you will.

 To ensure that your blood pressure is in that range, you need to have it screened by a medical professional regularly.